Henrylui1/ENGG1340/README.md

 The users can choose what function to run through a dedicated menu.
 Function 7 also has its own small menu.
 ## Some Limitaions
 1. The input must follow the format, e.g. you must not type enything other than whole numbers under "age".<br />For "name" and "role", you can type spaces.
 For function 7 (custom attributes) , you **CANNOT**.
-2. Function 7 is basically a separate system and you cannot show every custom attributes as well as original attributes at the same time.
+2. Function 7 is basically a separate system and you cannot show every custom attributes as well as premade attributes at the same time.
 3. Finish the whole function and **DO NOT** force quit the program.
 Otherwise some information may be lost.